-Spouses are eligible to audit courses free of charge at Bethel Seminary.
+Spouses of master's level students are eligible to audit courses free of charge at Bethel Seminary.
+They must meet the following conditions to do so:

-- Master's level students and their spouses must meet the following conditions to do so: - May audit courses with the approval of the course instructor during any semester in which the student is enrolled in a course for credit. - The number of audited courses taken during a semester may not exceed the number of courses the student takes for credit in that semester. - · Spouses must complete a registration form prior to registering for a class.
+- May audit courses with the approval of the course instructor during any semester in which their student spouse is enrolled in a course for credit. - The number of audited courses taken during a semester may not exceed the number of courses their student spouse takes for credit in that semester. - · Spouses must complete a registration form prior to registering for a class.